hashicorp/vagrant/docs/host_only_networking.md

 setup using host-only networking.

 <div class="info">
-  <h3>Debian/Ubuntu Only!</h3>
+  <h3>Supported Operating Systems</h3>
   <p>
-    Since setting up host-only networking requires configuring the OS to use the new interface, this is a system behavior.
-Currently, Vagrant only supports Ubuntu/Debian out of the box.
+    Since setting up host-only networking requires configuring the OS to use the new interface, this is a system-specific behavior.
+Currently, Vagrant supports Debian/Ubuntu, Gentoo, and RedHat.
   </p>
   <p>
     If you'd like another OS supported, you can add it yourself using a